karimkod/abdelkrim-blog/_posts/2024-08-01-dx-as-a-compass.md

 Having a set of aliases or ready to run commands in your terminal as well as knowing a scripting language can help you increase your productivity.

-All this will help you get started easily, and even help with procrastination, and believe a lot of bad code and design come from procrastination and doing things “later” that is spelled “n-e-v-e-r”.
+All this will help you get started easily, and even help with procrastinating, and believe me a lot of bad code and design come from procrastination and deciding to do things “later” that is spelled “n-e-v-e-r”.

 Now that we have talked about the technical toolbox, let’s talk a bit about some technics and concepts that helped me with improving me DX. these have helped me personally, see if it applies to you as well and your feedback is always welcome.